Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 ~25%

 FUE and DHI hair transplants.
-Istanbul alone attracts an estimated 500,000+ patients/year — a global hub rivaling any country.
+Istanbul alone attracts an estimated 500,000+ patients per year — a global hub.

 Dental Treatment